 Occupations and Workforce

-Unlike some cities, Burlington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Burlington are a mix of both white- and blue-collar jobs.
-Overall, Burlington is a city of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Burlington who work in office and administrative support (16.39%), sales jobs (15.05%) and management occupations (8.36%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burlington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Burlington is a city of sales and office workers, construction workers and builders and service providers.
+There are especially a lot of people living in Burlington who work in office and administrative support (14.84%), management occupations (12.50%) and sales jobs (11.41%).

 Setting & Lifestyle

-Because of many things, Burlington is a great place for families with children to consider.
-First of all, many other families with children live here, making Burlington a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Burlington has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Burlington is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Burlington’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Burlington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Burlington does not have a public transit system used by locals to get to and from work.